1999 NBA playoffs: Overview

 Game 4 of the Spurs–Lakers series was the last regulation NBA game ever played in the Great Western Forum.
 The Lakers played a handful of preseason games leading up to the 1999–2000 season before Staples Center became the new home of the team for that season.

 With their conference semifinals sweep of the Atlanta Hawks, the New York Knicks made the conference finals for the first time since 1994.
-The Knicks remain the only eighth seeded team (as of 2023) to advance past the conference semifinals.
+The 1999 Knicks and the 2023 Miami Heat are the only eighth seeded teams (as of 2023) to advance past the conference semifinals.
 After losing to the Knicks, the Hawks did not return to the playoffs until 2008.

-This was the last NBA postseason to feature back-to-backs in the conference semifinals until 2012.
+This was the last NBA postseason to feature back–to–backs in the conference semifinals until 2012.

-Game 2 of the Spurs-Trail Blazers series was notable for the San Antonio Spurs overcoming an eighteen point deficit to win the game.
+Game 2 of the Spurs–Trail Blazers series was notable for the San Antonio Spurs overcoming an eighteen-point deficit to win the game.
 The final shot, taken by Sean Elliott, completed what is called the “Memorial Day Miracle.”

 With their Western Conference Finals sweep of the Portland Trail Blazers, the San Antonio Spurs made the NBA Finals for the first time in franchise history.

 Game 5 of the Knicks–Pacers series was the last meaningful NBA game ever played at Market Square Arena.

-With their Game 6 win over the Indiana Pacers, the New York Knicks became the first (and currently only) eighth seeded team to make the NBA Finals.
+With their Game 6 win over the Indiana Pacers, the New York Knicks became the first eighth seeded team to make it to the NBA Finals.